This season’s evening talks began on September 20th 2017.

 The evening talk on Wednesday 18th October in Newbiggin Village Hall at 7.30pm by John Dunning told the story of Westmorland Motorway Services which he and his family started when some of their farmland was compulsorily purchased to build the M6 motorway through the Lune Gorge.
 None of the usual motorway services providers were interested in building a service station between Lancaster and Carlisle (“not enough people would use it”), so the Dunnings decided they would start their own.
 Now as well as the two at Tebay, they own and run Rheged and the two Gloucester services on the M5 and have expanded into the Borders as well.
 All in all, a fascinating talk.

 Our annual Ravenstonedale Parish History Group newsletter was published in early September and emailed to all members.
 Members who do not have access to email receive a copy in the post.
-Please note that the venue for the evening talk on 17th January 2018 will now be Newbiggin Village Hall and the talk on 21st March 2018 will now be in High Chapel.
-This is a change from the venues shown in the newsletter.
+Please note that the venue for Les Neal’s talk on 21st March 2018 will now be in High Chapel.
+This is a change from the venue shown in the newsletter.

 On Friday 1st September eleven members of the History Group visited the Swaledale Museum in Reeth, where the Curator Helen Bainbridge gave us insights as to how we could best reorganise our ever-growing archive to make it more easily accessible to members and researchers, particularly those interested in their ancestral ties to the Parish.
 We are also discovering families who migrated in the past between Swaledale, Arkengarthdale and the Eden Valley (nowadays linked by the spectacular route from Kirkby Stephen through Nateby).
 We can thoroughly recommend a visit to the Museum – probably more than one as there is so much to take in!
 Their website is at http://www.swaledalemuseum.org/index.html

 The History Group AGM was held on Wednesday 17th May 2017 at 7.30pm.
 Our thanks to all the members who attended.
 Our Treasurer and Membership Secretary who has filled these roles since the Group began is now standing down.
-We are very pleased that we have had a volunteer (yes really!) to join the committee and details of the new committee and their responsibilities will be in the Newsletter.
+We are very pleased that we have had a volunteer (yes really!) to join the committee and details of the new committee and their responsibilities are in the Newsletter, which has been emailed or sent to all members.

 Four Ravenstonedale village gardens, the allotments and the Kilnmire traditional haymeadows (as pictured in High Chapel) were open for the National Garden Scheme over the weekend of 1st and 2nd July.
 The History Group put on an exhibition of photographs of Parish Gardens Past and Present in High Chapel, where the refreshments were on sale between 11am and 5pm each day.
 The exhibition showed photos and plans of former Victorian Parish gardens, as well as photos taken during Parish “garden trails” in the early 2000’s which raised funds for St Oswald’s Church.
 There was also a display about the history of Tarn Gill Bridge (aka Chantry Bridge) and the History Group’s contribution to the Friends’ ongoing efforts to save the bridge from demolition.
 Some folders featuring previous Local History exhibitions were also on display.